adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## What exactly is an SPA?

 You might associate MVC, AJAX and client-side templating with an SPA.
-But these are not characteristics that define an SPA.
+But these are not the defining characteristics.
 In fact, we can use all of these things to build [ROCA-style](http://roca-style.org/) websites.

 What really defines an SPA as such, is the fact that client-side Javascript handles the routing *instead* of the browser.
 That is, the application hijacks the behaviour that browsers provide natively.